hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 they are way better than regular sd cards - beside those stalls from time to time the system was quite useable
 - info: v5.19.1 kernel, debian bookworm, 4gb ram, 32gb a1 sd card

+# rockchip rk3328 - t9 rk3328 tv box - september/october 2022

+- tested for about a week
+- it was working reliable and quite ok (see below)
+- notes: due to the not that fast cpu (rk3328 at 4x1.3 ghz) it is not the fastest system, but it is still useable - running from emmc instead of sd card helps to compensate a bit for that
+- info: v5.19.1 kernel, debian bookworm, 4gb ram, 32gb emmc